Changes to Pre-DA Community Consultation requirements for COVID-19

 The ACT Government understands that early and effective community engagement can significantly benefit the planning and development outcome of a project and allows for genuine feedback to be incorporated into the design of a proposal prior to lodging a DA.

-Pre DA consultation guidelines provide both the community and developers with greater certainty as to what the community and Government considers and expects as good engagement practice.
+The Pre DA Community Consultation Guidelines provide both the community and developers with greater certainty as to what the community and Government considers and expects as good engagement practice.
+The updated Pre-DA Community Consultation Guidelines 2020 include a charter of participation, which sets out the characteristics of successful engagement.

-- building for residential use with 3 or more storeys and 15 or more dwellings
+- a building for residential use with 3 or more storeys and 15 or more dwellings

 - a building with a gross floor area of more than 5,000m²